 If, like many others, you feel implant dentistry is the right choice for you, we ask that you undergo a dental/radiographic examination.
-During this consultation visit, Dr. Helm will address your specific needs and considerations.
+During this consultation visit, Dr. Peterson will address your specific needs and considerations.
 Your questions and concerns are important to us.
 Our team will work very closely with you and your dentist to help make your procedure a success.

 The Surgical Procedure

 The placement of dental implants may involve one or more surgical procedures.
 Phase #1includes the actual placement of the implant in your jaw, a process generally performed in the office with local anesthesia or light sedation to help make you more comfortable.
 Using precise, surgical techniques, the implants are placed into the jaw bone.
 Healing time following surgery varies from person to person and is based on a variety of factors that include bone density.
 In some cases, implants may be restored immediately after they are placed.
 Over a period of2 to 6 months, osseointegration (bonding to bone) takes place.
 This helps ensure a strong, solid foundation for replacement teeth.
 During this time, you should be able to wear a temporary partial or denture to minimize any cosmetic or chewing inconvenience.